transferzero/api-documentation/_docs/individual-payments.md

 ## XOF::Mobile

-For mobile payouts to Senegal, Ivory Coast, Burkina Faso and Mali please use:
+For mobile payouts to Senegal, Ivory Coast, and Burkina Faso please use:

 {% capture data-raw %}
 ```javascript